aims-umich/GAN_Energy_AI/docs/README.md

 ## ⚙️Environment Installation

-This project uses PyTorch for most models (WGAN, FNN, GRU, etc.) and TensorFlow for the cGAN model.
+This project uses PyTorch for most models (WGAN, FNN, GRU, etc.) and TensorFlow for the cGAN CHF model and FNN model.
 Please set up the environments accordingly:

 🔵 PyTorch Environment (for cGAN, FNN, GRU, etc.)
 ```bash